Frequently Asked Questions

 Read more about the UAW in higher education here.

 • A strike is a powerful action that gives us leverage in the collective bargaining process.
-As with all union decisions, we would make the decision to strike through a democratic process.
+We make the decision to strike through a democratic process.
 Under the UAW constitution, two-thirds of those participating in a strike authorization vote must vote “yes” in order to authorize a strike.
 While a strike is most effective if we all participate, it is an individual worker’s own decision whether or not to participate in an authorized strike.